hlascelles/que-scheduler/README.md

 syntax).
 The format is a superset of the resque-scheduler config format, so it they can be used as-is with no modification, assuming the job classes are migrated from Resque to Que.

-It has one additional feature, `unmissable: true`.
+It has one additional feature, `schedule_type: every_event`.
 This is set on a job that must be run for every single matching cron time that goes by, even if the system is offline over more than one match.
-To better process these unmissable jobs, they are always enqueued with the first argument being the time that they were supposed to be processed.
+To better process these `every_event` jobs, they are always enqueued with the first argument being the time that they were supposed to be processed.

 For example: